spectrocloud/librarium/docs/docs-content/devx/enterprise-user.md

 ---
 sidebar_label: "Use Cases"
-title: "PDE Use Cases"
+title: "Use Cases"
-description: "Explore Palette DevX use cases."
+description: "Explore Palette Dev Engine use cases."
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["devx", "app mode", "pde"]
 ---

-# Overview

 You can use the Palette Developer Experience (PDE) to serve two common use cases: enterprise developers and individual application authors who want to deploy a containerized application without worrying about infrastructure overhead.

 Refer to the [Enterprise Users](#enterprise-users) section to learn more about enabling PDE for a large set of downstream users.
 If you are an individual application author, check out the [Individual Application Author](#application-authors) section to get started.

-# Enterprise Users
+## Enterprise Users

 To enable PDE for downstream users, start by reviewing the following resources.